Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Abstract

 We demonstrate that the $k$-graph moves of \emph{in-splitting} and \emph{sink deletion} defined by Eckhardt et al. (Canad.
 J. Math.
-2022) preserve the graded $K$-theory of associated Kumjian-Pask algebras and produce algebras which are graded Morita equivalent, thus providing evidence that graded $K$-theory may be an effective invariant for classifying certain Kumjian-Pask algebras.
+2022) preserve the graded $K$-theory of associated Kumjian--Pask algebras and produce algebras which are graded Morita equivalent, thus providing evidence that graded $K$-theory may be an effective invariant for classifying certain Kumjian--Pask algebras.

 We also determine a natural sufficient condition regarding the fullness of the graded Grothendieck group functor.
-More precisely, for two row-finite $k$-graphs $\Lambda$ and $\Omega$ without sources and with finite object sets, we obtain a sufficient criterion for lifting a pointed order-preserving $\mathbb{Z}[\mathbb{Z}^k]$-module homomorphism between $K_0^{\gr}(\KP_\mathsf{k}(\Lambda))$ and $K_0^{\gr}(\KP_\mathsf{k}(\Omega))$ to a unital graded ring homomorphism between $\KP_\mathsf{k}(\Lambda)$ and $\KP_\mathsf{k}(\Omega)$.
-For this we adapt, in the setting of $k$-graphs, the \emph{bridging bimodule} technique recently introduced by Abrams, Ruiz and Tomforde (Algebr.
+More precisely, for two row-finite $k$-graphs $\Lambda$ and $\Omega$ without sources and with finite object sets, we obtain a sufficient criterion for lifting a pointed order-preserving $\mathbb{Z}[\mathbb{Z}^k]$-module homomorphism between $K_0^{\gr}(\KP_\mathsf{F}(\Lambda))$ and $K_0^{\gr}(\KP_\mathsf{F}(\Omega))$ to a unital graded ring homomorphism between $\KP_\mathsf{F}(\Lambda)$ and $\KP_\mathsf{F}(\Omega)$.
+For this, we adopt, in the setting of $k$-graphs, the \emph{bridging bimodule} technique recently introduced by Abrams, Ruiz and Tomforde (Algebr.
 Represent.
 Theory 2024).